aj_kotval

 Customer Adoption Journey Stages

-After playing around with several approaches, I decided that Learn, Build, Grow were the three pillars upon which we would interest developers to consider using Cisco Spark in their products.
+After playing around with several approaches, I decided that Learn, Build, Grow were the three pillars upon which we would make developers consider using Cisco Spark in their products.
 This approach was chosen to signify the entire journey from start to success for the customer: they would first Learn about Spark and its capabilities, then Build it into their products, and then Grow their products and user base.

 An added benefit to this approach was that it was a scalable idea that could be built upon in the future.
-New features could be rolled into one of the three sections, this ensuring that the homepage would not end up being cluttered with new sections that would cause confusion.
+New features could be rolled into one of the three sections, thus ensuring that the homepage would not end up being cluttered with new sections that would cause confusion.

 I created original content that aimed to inform and persuade the target audience to learn about and try out Spark.
 I decided that this would not be a hardsell approach.
 Instead, the content would encourage our audience to see for themselves what benefits Spark could bring to their products.